Duvalo

 Duvalo (Дувало) is an active geothermal surface feature situated close to the village of Kosel, near Lake Ohrid in the southwest of North Macedonia.
-Located at 740 metres above the sea level, it resembles a miniature crater with a diameter of 50 metres and a depth of 30 metres.
-Gaseous carbon dioxide and sulfur dioxide are released from the hole (therefore making it both a fumarole and a mofetta), and the smell of sulfur is said to be felt in a 3 kilometre radius around it.
+Located at 740 m above the sea level, it resembles a miniature crater with a diameter of 50 m and a depth of 30 m.
+Gaseous carbon dioxide and sulfur dioxide are released from the hole (therefore making it both a fumarole and a mofetta), and the smell of sulfur is said to be felt in a 3 km radius around it.
 It represents the last traces of the historically significant volcanic activity in the area.
 During the Ottoman Empire it was used to mine sulfur.

 On 28 May 2014 "significant amount of smoke" was emitted by the feature, a historic first.